JakeWharton/uniqtoo/README.md

 Pipe something line-based into `uniqtoo` the same as you would into `sort | uniq -c`.

+Here is an example counting the extensions of files in this repository with a 0.5s delay in between.

 ![An animated example of piping a command into uniqtoo](demo.svg)

 You can also supply the input as a file or file descriptor as an argument.